 Summer Butter Blues!

 Oh no!
-Your natural body butter… in all its creamy, dreamy goodness… now feels all rough and gritty.
+Your natural beard butter… in all its creamy, dreamy goodness… now feels all rough and gritty.
 Ugh, what was once a joy to use, has become… really annoying.

 So what do you do?
 Toss it?
 Vow to never buy that product again?
 Grit your teeth and bear it?

 NO WAY!!
-Did you know there’s a SUPER EASY fix to bring your natural butters back to their intended state?
+Did you know there’s a SUPER EASY fix to bring your natural beard butters and balms back to their intended state?
 Cross our heart… it’s no lie.

-We’re gonna help you return your natural body butter from gritty to smooth in only 4 easy steps!
+We’re gonna help you return your natural beard butter from gritty to smooth in only 4 easy steps!

 First, let’s talk a little about WHY natural body butter gets gritty.

-Natural, skin-loving butters like Shea Butter, Mango Butter and Cocoa Butter are AMAZING for your skin.
+Natural, skin-loving butters like Shea Butter and Mango Butter are AMAZING for your skin.
 But they are very temperature sensitive, and tend to want to clump up or “crystallize” when not “babied” in a certain way.

 Temperature variation during shipping is usually the #1 cause of a grainy texture in butters and balms.
 During hotter months, butters and balms can partially melt and then cool down too slowly, creating the perfect conditions for that grainy, gritty feeling.